This is where all 50 states stand on reopening

 Kentucky

-Gov. Andy Beshear issued a "Healthy at Home" order on March 25 that will be in effect indefinitely.
+Gov. Andy Beshear issued a "Healthy at Home" orde March 25 that is in effect indefinitely.

 Kentucky is working with six other states to coordinate reopening measures.